-Our board members have a desirable mix of backgrounds, skills and experiences.
-They are all financially literate and share the personal attributes of effective directors described above.
-Below are some of the specific experiences and skills of our directors.

-Richard J. Almeida

-Mr. Almeida's experience includes serving as Chairman and Chief Executive Officer of a public company, international business experience, including living and working outside the U.S., financial and accounting experience, general management experience and service as a director of other public and private companies.

-Luis Aranguren-Trellez

-Mr. Aranguren-Trellez's experience includes currently serving as Chief Executive Officer of significant private companies, operating and manufacturing experience, general management experience and living and working outside the U.S.

-Ilene S. Gordon

-Ms. Gordon's experience includes currently serving as the Chairman and Chief Executive Officer of Corn Products, serving as the Chief Executive Officer of a large business unit of a large public company, operating and manufacturing, sales and marketing and general management experience, including living and working outside the U.S., and service as a director on other public and private company boards.

-Paul Hanrahan

-Mr. Hanrahan's experience includes service as the Chief Executive Officer of a public company, serving as a director of two private companies, accounting and financial experience, operating and manufacturing, sales and marketing and general management experience, including living and working outside the U.S.

-Karen L. Hendricks

-Ms. Hendrick's experience includes service as the Chairman and Chief Executive Officer of a public company, product and process development, operating and manufacturing, sales and marketing and general management experience, including responsibility for worldwide haircare strategic planning while based in the U.S. and service on the boards of three other public companies, including service on all of their audit committees.

-Wayne M. Hewett

-Mr. Hewett's experience includes currently serving as the Chief Executive Officer of a significant private company, financial and accounting experience, operating and manufacturing experience, general management experience and living and working outside the U.S.

-Gregory B. Kenny

-Mr. Kenny's experience includes currently serving as the Chief Executive Officer of a public company, accounting and financial, operating and manufacturing, sales and marketing and general management experience, including responsibility for international operations while based in the U.S.

-and service on the boards of other public companies and of the Federal Reserve Bank of Cleveland (Cincinnati Branch).

-Barbara A. Klein

-Ms. Klein's experience includes service as Chief Financial Officer of two public companies and as a financial executive at other companies in a number of industries and in various stages of development, including experience with acquisitions and divestitures.
-Ms. Klein is an audit committee financial expert as defined in Item 407(d) (5) of Regulation S-K and is a member of the audit committee for Cabot Microelectronics and chairperson of the audit committee of the National Council on Compensation Insurance.

-James M. Ringler

-Mr. Ringler's experience includes currently serving as the Chairman of the Board of a public company and as a director of that company and several other public companies.
+All of our directors are financially literate.
+R. J. Almeida's experience includes serving as Chairman and Chief Executive Officer of a public company, international business experience, including living and working outside the U.S., financial and accounting experience, general management experience and service as a director of other public and private companies.
+L. Aranguren-Trellez's experience includes currently serving as Chief Executive Officer of a significant private company, operating and manufacturing experience, general management experience and living and working outside the U.S. I. S. Gordon's experience includes currently serving as the Chief Executive Officer of Corn Products, serving as the Chief Executive Officer of a large business unit of a large public company, operating and manufacturing, sales and marketing and general management experience, including living and working outside the U.S., and service as a director on other public and private company boards.
+P. Hanrahan's experience includes currently serving as the Chief Executive Officer of a public company, accounting and financial experience, operating and manufacturing, sales and marketing and general management experience, including living and working outside the U.S. K. L. Hendrick's experience includes service as the Chairman and Chief Executive Officer of a public company, product and process development, operating and manufacturing, sales and marketing and general management experience, including responsibility for worldwide haircare strategic planning while based in the U.S. and service on the boards of three other public companies, including service on all of their audit committees.
+W. M. Hewett's experience includes currently serving as the Chief Executive Officer of a significant private company, financial and accounting experience, operating and manufacturing experience, general management experience and living and working outside the U.S. G. B. Kenny's experience includes currently serving as the Chief Executive Officer of a public company, accounting and financial, operating and manufacturing, sales and marketing and general management experience, including responsibility for international operations while based in the U.S. and service on the boards of other public companies and of the Federal Reserve Bank of Cleveland (Cincinnati Branch).
+B. A. Klein's experience includes service as Chief Financial Officer of two public companies and as a financial executive at other companies in a number of industries and in various stages of development, including experience with acquisitions and divestitures.
+Ms. Klein is an audit committee financial expert as defined in Item 407(d)(5) of Regulation S-K and is a member of the audit committee for Cabot Microelectronics and chairperson of the audit committee of the National Council on Compensation Insurance.
+J. M. Ringler's experience includes currently serving as the Chairman of the Board of a public company and as a director of that company and several other public companies.
 Mr. Ringler has accounting and financial experience and has served on the audit committees of several public companies.
-He also has operating and manufacturing and general management experience including responsibility for international operations while based in the U.S.

-Dwayne A. Wilson

-Mr. Wilson's experience includes currently serving as President and Chief Executive Officer of the managing and operating contractor of a significant U.S. Department of Energy site, including a National Laboratory, and previously serving as Group President of a significant international business unit of a public company, project management, operating and manufacturing, sales and marketing and general management experience, including responsibility for international operations while based in the U.S.
+He also has operating and manufacturing and general management experience including responsibility for international operations while based in the U.S. D. A. Wilson's experience includes currently serving as Group President of a significant international business unit of a public company, project management, operating and manufacturing, sales and marketing and general management experience, including responsibility for international operations while based in the U.S.